ThomasKluiters/raytracer/README.md

 ## In Progress

 These tasks are in progress:
-* Multi-threading of the main raytracing loop (G & C)
 * SIMD ray-triangle intersection (G & C)
 * Simple AABB acceleration structure (L & T)
 * Implement refraction (R)